buzzqw/TUS/OBSS/markdown-separati/en/29-adventures-in-water.md

 ## Underwater Combat

 Creatures that live on land have considerable difficulty fighting underwater.
-Water affects a creature's Defense, Attack Rolls, damage, and movement.
+Water affects a creature' \*\*s Defense, Attack Rolls, damage, and movement.

 - A creature underwater loses its Dexterity bonus to Defense.
 - A creature underwater that is not under the *Freedom of Movement* spell makes Attack Rolls with a -1d6 penalty, and the opponent is considered to have Damage Resistance against Slashing and Bludgeoning weapons.